Your Genesys Blog Subscription has been confirmed!

-These challenges were the focus of the recent Genesys CX Tour for Government in Washington, D.C., on transforming the customer experience.
+These challenges were the focus of the recent Genesys Tour for Government in Washington, D.C., on transforming the customer experience.
 Featured speaker, Rick Parrish, VP, Principal Analyst at Forrester, discussed six key competencies that agencies must master to provide great customer experience — reliably and efficiently.

 Understand who your customers are as people, what their lives are like and how your agency fits into their lives.
 Then communicate that insight to your employees and partners.

 Most organizations have long lists of problems they want to address — but attempting to tackle too many at once spreads resources thin.
 Take a systematic approach and prioritize what matters most to your customers and what resources it requires.
 You’re likely to secure more resources for additional initiatives when you’ve completed one that’s high impact and successful.

 It’s not always about technology.
 Sometimes improving customer experience is about making intentional changes to processes.
 These may be physical spaces or customer journeys that aren’t intuitive.
 Focus on the outcome you want to achieve.

 You can have great customer experience designs available, but if employees aren’t enabled and empowered, then that design delivers no value.
 Enterprise technology is critical to building competencies.
 But there’s plenty you can do now, such as employee journey mapping, to understand how they can use technology more effectively.